 In 1993, Mike and I decided to leave our city lives behind and buy Belle Meade Farm.
 The Kilby Family had owned the farm for 90 years.
 The farmhouse was in benign neglect; the land was tired and in need of replenishing.
 We looked at each other and wondered where to begin.
 Clearly the house needed bathrooms and heat, so we began the renovation project.
 We then created a plan to establish a day camp but kept our city jobs so we could get financing for our dreams.

 In 1914, Route 231 was a lane for horses, carriages, and an occasional automobile.
-The schoolhouse needed to be moved back from the road, and it needed plumbing, heating, bathrooms, and a kitchen.
+After years of infrastructure changes to accommodate the growing community, the schoolhouse needed to be moved back from the road, and it needed plumbing, heating, bathrooms, and a kitchen.
 We found lighthouse movers from the Eastern Shore to tackle the project.
 The project of moving the schoolhouse and constructing the lower level began in 1999 and was completed in 2003.

 In 2000, a friend and I undertook setting up a 501(c)(3) for an educational resource center.
 My original thought was a part-time school for homeschoolers, and my plan was to work part-time.
 Mike and I were invited to a gathering held by Mountain Laurel Montessori School.
 They were seeking a location for a seventh-, eighth-, and ninth-grade farm school.
 Ironically, some of our camp parents had suggested that Mike and I visit Hershey Montessori Farm School in Ohio, and we had made the trip the previous year.
 The Mountain Laurel director and head teacher visited our newly-renovated schoolhouse, liked the schoolhouse and the farm, and decided to begin their school here in 2004.